johnckealy/djengu/README.md

 2) `Authentication`: Django and Quasar with JWT token authentication out of the box

 3) `Static-site`: Runs a basic Quasar application with no Django backend

+### Contribute

+Feel free to raise a Github issue with bugs and feature suggestions.
+You can also send a pull request.